For People With Chronic Fatigue Syndrome, More Exercise Isn't Better

 In particular, anaerobic exercise seems to cause the most problems, Hansen says.
 When your body doesn't have enough oxygen to support exercise, lactic acid starts to build up in muscles.

 "This is when you start feeling out of breath," Hanson says.
-"There are some expert ME/CFS physicians who have had success with advising patients what heart rate their anaerobic metabolism typically kicks in," Hanson explains, "And then they advise those patients to keep their heart rate below that level."
+"There are some expert ME/CFS physicians who have had success with advising patients what heart rate their anaerobic metabolism typically kicks in," Hanson explains.
+"And then they advise those patients to keep their heart rate below that level."

 The problem is, this threshold is different for each person.
 So blanket recommendations for general exercise programs can be extremely harmful.
 "I've heard many anecdotal cases of individuals who found themselves either bedbound or in wheelchairs after they started exercise programs advised by their physicians," Hanson says.